zchking/docs/pages/katalon-studio/docs/using-autoit-for-authentication-in-katalon-studio.md

 EndIf
 ```

 *   Save this file to your desired location.
 You would have a file with *au3 format.
-Right click on file and select “Compile Script” option to create .exe file.
+Right click on file and select "Compile Script" option to create .exe file.

              b.
 Adding steps to call autoIt (*.exe) file in Katalon Studio Script Mode